cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

-**Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M., you should not start it manually until after entering the first customers' purchases, or the PurchaseHistoryService will responds with HTTP_NO_CONTENT status code.
+**Note:** Because the PurchaseHistoryWorkFlow is only scheduled to run at 4:00 A.M., you should not start it manually until after entering the first customers' purchases, or the PurchaseHistoryService will responds with *204 No Response* status code.

 Let's look at some of these elements, and then run the Application and see the results.